Jack Suwinski Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the 10th-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.

-- The Cardinals have a 4.89 team ERA that ranks 21st among all MLB pitching staffs.
+- The Cardinals have a 4.53 team ERA that ranks 16th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 15 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Cardinals pitchers combine to rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- Woodford (0-2) makes the start for the Cardinals, his third of the season.
+- Mikolas (0-1) gets the starting nod for the Cardinals in his fourth start of the season.
+He has a 10.05 ERA in 14 1/3 innings pitched, with 15 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.